Austin, Texas Schools with Game Design Programs

 Students who are interested in game design have a few options within the immediate vicinity of Austin, Texas.
 This article looks at three schools, none more than 15 minutes from downtown Austin, and the relevant programs they offer.
 There is also a table of information about each school that can help prospective students.
 Facts on school size, tuition, acceptance rate and the percentage of students who graduate on time are included here.

-- The University of Texas at Austin, around two miles from Austin's downtown, offers an undergraduate certificate in game development.
+- The University of Texas at Austin, around one mile from Austin's downtown, offers an undergraduate certificate in game development.

-- Saint Edward's University, nearly three miles from the city center, offers a bachelor's degree program in interactive game studies as well as a bachelor's program in interactive games management that focuses on the business development aspects of game design.
+- Saint Edward's University, about two miles from the city center, offers a bachelor's degree program in video game development and digital media management.

-- About five miles from downtown, Austin Community College District has three options, offering associate's degrees in computer programming - game and visualization programming, visual communication - game art, and visual communication - game design.
+- About five miles from downtown, Austin Community College District has various options, including associate's degrees in motion graphics, game art and game design.

 Comparison of Schools